rtrzebinski/k8s-minecraft-bedrock-server/README.md

 ## Connection

+Server listens on TCP/UDP port `19132`.

+### LAN

 Server runs in a local network (LAN).

-Local IP will be displayed on server start - this ip can be used to connect to the server by clients withing the same network.
+Local IP can be used to connect to the server by clients in the same network.

+To find out your local IP check `System Settings -> Network -> pick active network -> Details -> IP address`.

+### Internet

-To access from the Intenret (outside of LAN) redirect port `19132 TCP/UDP` on your router to a server local IP.
+To access from the Internet (outside of LAN) redirect port `19132 TCP/UDP` on your router to a server local IP.

+Use your network public IP (google: "what is my ip") to connect or configure a Dynamic DNS service.